fglock/PerlOnJava/FEATURE_MATRIX.md

 - ✔️   **File handles**: Support for file handles is implemented.
 - ❌  **Tied Scalars**: Support for tying scalars to classes is missing.
 - ❌  **Overload**: overloading Perl operations is missing.
-- ❌  **Cached string/numeric conversions; dualvars**: Caching and dual variable support are not implemented.
+- ✔️   **Cached string/numeric conversions; dualvars**: Caching is implemented, but it doesn't use the Perl "dual variable" implementation.
 - ❌  **Unicode**: Support for non-Unicode strings is not implemented.
 - ❌  **Taint checks**: Support for taint checks is not implemented.